blahlicus/animus-family/README.md

 # Animus
 ## Introduction
-This is an Arduino based firmware for use by devices compatible with the Arduino Leonardo firmware (Leonardo, Mico, Pro Micro, etc).
+This is an Arduino based firmware for use by devices compatible with the Arduino Leonardo firmware (Leonardo, Mico, Pro Micro, etc) and the Arduino SAMD21 firmware (Zero, MKR1000, M0, etc).
 Animus is highly customisable and modular, allowing for additional modifications to be made without needing to edit the base code.
 Animus is one of the first of its kind where persistent live editing of the keyboard layout is possible via serial commands sent from the host computer.
 Resource management is important as the hardware (atmega32u4, etc) has limited flash memory and EEPROM, heavy optimisation has been done in order to preserve resources.

 ## Features
 * NKRO (Up to 113 keys)